 Never Enter Flowing Grain Bin

-Shut off/Secure Power Sources
+Shut off and Secure Power Sources

 Be sure to turn off and lock out all power equipment associated with the grain, including the augers used to help move grain, when not in operation.
-Be especially aware of automatic unloading equipment and keep children away from operating grain augers at all times!
+Be especially aware of automatic unloading equipment, and keep children away from operating grain augers at all times.

 Avoid Carbon Dioxide

 Grain fermentation produces carbon dioxide, a colorless, odorless gas.
 Grain bins often have an oxygen-deficient atmosphere.
 Working in a grain bin where carbon dioxide is present can be very harmful to your health.
-Once exposed, the carbon dioxide can get in your bloodstream and slow down your breathing, which can cause drowsiness, headaches, and even death by suffocation.
+Once exposed, the carbon dioxide can get in your bloodstream and slow down your breathing, which can cause drowsiness, headaches and even death by suffocation.
 To reduce the hazard, open all manholes and doors to force air through the bin before working inside.

 Wear Dust Mask